 Where To Buy

 You can buy Threadfin Rainbowfish at local specialty fish stores.
-General pet stores will generally not carry this fish.
+General pet stores will not carry this fish.
 If you cannot find a reputable local fish store, consider purchasing the fish from an online dealer.
 I highly recommend purchasing from Flip Aquatics.
 You can use my promo code ASDFLIPPROMO for an additional discount at checkout.

 A stand-out rainbowfish.
 Small long bodies with long fins.
 They are one of the smallest Rainbowfish available